 Widely considered by many to be one of the most significant parts of UK radio culture, The Archers is definitely worth listening to if you’re interested in radio drama history.

-In the story, the protagonist embarks on a journey of sonic therapy to help restore his memory, so he might be useful in helping to solve a crime.
+In the story, the protagonist embarks on a journey of sonic therapy to help restore his memory so he might be helpful in solving a crime.
 However, the treatment also raises some profound questions about how important memory is to our identity.

-Created by Paul Jones, the winner of the Alfred Bradley Bursary Award, Patterdale follows the story of Tommy Whelan, a ten-year-old boy running away from his foster family.
+Created by Paul Jones, the Alfred Bradley Bursary Award winner, Patterdale follows the story of Tommy Whelan, a ten-year-old boy running away from his foster family.

 The story covers Tommy’s life through the streets of Liverpool and provides an insight into his mind through a stream of consciousness.